purv2100/Simplii21/README.md

 ## Why use Simplii?

--User can add tasks based on their difficulty levels- Physical or Intellectual work and then work on it depending on their priority.
+-User can add tasks based on their difficulty levels- Physical or Intellectual work and then work on it depending on their priority.<br>
--User can keep a track of the upcoming tasks by checking their deadlines and then work towards it.
+-User can keep a track of the upcoming tasks by checking their deadlines and then work towards it.<br>
--User can easily check the progress of his work by checking the status tab.
+-User can easily check the progress of his work by checking the status tab.<br>
--Tasks are recommended to the users based on their upcoming deadlines for the user's convenience.
+-Tasks are recommended to the users based on their upcoming deadlines for the user's convenience.<br>

 <p align= "center">
 <img width="600" height ="500" src="https://user-images.githubusercontent.com/89509351/144696048-8968db92-e41a-44b1-a720-66a482e0ed4a.png">